stefansbv/transfer/README.md

 ----------

 This is a tool from my toolbox.
-It is designed to work with small datasets and while it is quite flexible it is also quite slow.
+It is designed to work with small datasets and while it is quite flexible but it is also quite slow.

 See also the `License And Copyright` section at the end of this README document.
+TODO!

 Description